Skip to main content

 • Real examples: Include sample prompts and expected outputs so users know what to expect.

-• Actually tested: Try your skill with both Gemini CLI and Claude Code before submitting.
+• Tested: Try your skill with both Gemini CLI and Claude Code before submitting.

 • No overlap: Check the existing catalog.
 If a similar skill exists, consider contributing improvements instead.

-See what skills are currently being reviewed and track the status of submissions.
+See what skills are being reviewed and track the status of each submission.